compose-eu/Appcelerator/README.md

 ##Browser

-You can simply link to the `index.js` script inside your page
+You can link to the `index.js` script inside your page

 `<script src="js/compose.io/index.js"></script>`

-The library will self-load all its dependencies, you can provide a callback to the `ready` method in order to get notified of the completion of the operation.
+The library will self-load all its dependencies on `setup` call (see later)

 ```
 console.log(window.compose || window.Compose);